IBUNHABIBU/react/my-app/README.md

 2- Install Refurbish-Kit for suction pump
 3- Rinse / flush the drop ball viscometer very well
 4- Change main filter
-5- Check ventilation tube (from the ink reservoir tank) for soiling which can cause clogging 6- Check inlet filter for head ventilation and if necessary replace it (for double reciprocating pump) 7- Check all tubes, connections and fitting screwing for a fix seat and leak tightness 8- Check hydraulic for air-and liquid leakage and if necessary repair and clean the printer 9 - Check leakage sensor for cleanliness and function 10 - Check function of stirring device (only for pigmented machines) 11 - Inspect reservoir tank and if necessary remove dirt and accumulation of mud 12- Change sponge of the ventilation lead
+5- I have checked the ventilation tube (from the ink reservoir tank) for soiling which can cause clogging 6- I have checked the inlet filter for head ventilation and if necessary replace it (for double reciprocating pump) 7- I have checked  all tubes, connections and fitting screwing for a fix seat and leak tightness 8- I have checked the hydraulic for air-and liquid leakage and if necessary repair and clean the printer 9 - I have checked the leakage sensor for cleanliness and function 10 - I have checked the function of stirring device (only for pigmented machines) 11 - I have inspected reservoir tank and if necessary remove dirt and accumulation of mud 12- Change sponge of the ventilation lead

 Name: Leibinger-PRM-6K - Electronics
 Description:
-1- Check touch function and if necessary recalibrate 2- Check display contrast and if necessary readjust
-3- Check battery condition if necessary
+1- I have checked the  touch function and if necessary recalibrate 2- I have checked the  display contrast and if necessary readjust 3- I have checked the  battery condition if necessary

 Name: Leibinger-PRM-6K - Device in general
 Description:
-1- Check all settings and if necessary set up again (drop control, cam, actual pressure and requested pressure, make samples 2- Clean the housing
+1- I have checked all the settings and if necessary set up again (drop control, cam, actual pressure and requested pressure, make samples
+2- I have cleaned the housing